On December 25, 1983 a Christmas Special of AWA Wrestling Aired

 * Located in Boston, Massachusetts

-Oldest Performing Arts Studio in the United States
+The Oldest Performing Arts Studio in the United States

 1868 - Pardons Were Given to Ex Confederate Army Soldiers by Presidents Abraham Lincoln and Andrew Johnson

-1941 - Admiral Chester W. Nimitz Arrived at Pearl Harbor to Assume Command of the US Pacific
+1941 - Admiral Chester W. Nimitz Arrived at Pearl Harbor to Assume Command of the U.S. Pacific

 * Played a Huge Role in the Naval Success in World War II as Commander in Chief of the Pacific Fleet